jordond/HEIF-converter/README.md

 ## Android 9 and lower

-If you are using this and need to support Android API 28 (9 Pie) or lower then by default the GlideDecoder will be used.
-This is because the default decoder uses the Android 10+ API.
+If you are using this and need to support Android API 28 (9 Pie) or lower then you need to include either the `decoder-glide` or `decoder-coil` dependency.
+Or you can implement your own and pass call `HeicDecoder.setFallback()`.

 ## Customizing the conversion